-- 1. Except as otherwise provided in these Rules, decisions shall be by a majority of the votes cast; provided that the affirmative votes of a majority of those pasent in the meeting where the vote is taken are required for the approval of recommendations and conclusions.
-An abstention shall not be considered as a vote. - 2.
-Decisions regarding any amendments or additions to the Constitution shall require the affirmative vote of two-thirds of the States represented at the session, provided that the number of those affirmative votes should not be lest than a majority of the States members of AFCAC.
+1. Encept as otherwise provided in these Rules, decisions shall be by a majority of the votes cast; provided that the affirmative votes of a majority of these majority of the meeting where the vote is taken are required for the approval of recommendations and conclusions.
+An abstention shall not be considered as a vote.

+2. Decisions regarding any amendments or additions to the Constitution shall require the affirmative vote of two-thirds of the States represented at the session, provided that the number of these affirmative votes should not be les than a majority of the States members of ATCAC.
 An abstention shall not be considered as a tote.